This post may contain affiliate links, please see our privacy policy for more information.

 Juicy Watermelon Salad with Feta Cheese, Cucumber, and Fresh Mint

-I hope that you enjoy making this simple and beautiful salad.
-It’s an eye-catching side salad to serve at your next summer gathering, and it’s delicious, too!
+I hope that you enjoy making this simple and beautiful summer salad with watermelon and feta cheese.
+It’s an eye-catching side salad to serve at your next summer gathering, and it’s perfectly sweet, too!
 I love summer for these easy and quick recipes that feel so good for your body.
-Packed with juicy watermelon and salty feta, it’s sure to become your favorite summer snack.
+Packed with juicy watermelon and salty feta cheese, it’s sure to become your favorite summer snack.

 xoxo Kayla